SaraJendeberg/enhancer/README.md

-How to trigger the data enhancement pipeline.
+# How to trigger the pipelinee
 ```
 git clone git@github.com:SaraJendeberg/enhancer.git
 cd enhancer
 ```

-Due to github storage being limited, download the data from
+Due to github storage being limited, the data files could not be included.
+Download the data from
 ```
 https://console.cloud.google.com/storage/browser/motherbrain-external-test
 ```